Healthy Sweet Basil (Ocimum basilicum) in bright indirect, also known as Sweet Basil

 Process

-Sow seeds on moist soil surface, press lightly, keep warm (21-27-C).
-Or take 4-6 inch tip cuttings and root in water.
+In practice, sow seeds on moist soil surface, press lightly, keep warm (21-27-C).
+A practical check: or take 4-6 inch tip cuttings and root in water.

 Pitfalls